nipy/nibabel/doc/source/devel/data_pkg_discuss.rst

 Package
 =======

-This ideas is rather difficult to define, but is a bit like a data project, that is a set of information that the packager believed had something in common.
+This idea is rather difficult to define, but is a bit like a data project, that is a set of information that the packager believed had something in common.
 The package then is an abstract idea, and what is in the package could change completely over course of the life of the package.
 The package then is a little